-In this tutorial, I am going to show you 8 useful methods to count cells that are not blank in excel.
+In this tutorial, I am going to show you 8 useful methods to count cells that are not blank in Excel.
 You can use these methods even in large datasets to find out the number of empty cells quickly.
-Throughout this tutorial, you will also learn some important excel tools and techniques which will be very useful in any excel related task.
+Throughout this tutorial, you will also learn some important Excel tools and techniques that will be very useful in any Excel-related task.

-8 Useful Methods to Count Cells That are Not Blank in Excel
+How to Count Cells That are Not Blank in Excel: 8 Useful Methods

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 7 rows and 3 columns.
 Initially, we formatted all the cells containing dollar values in Accounting format.
 For all the datasets, we have 3 unique columns which are Items, January Sales, and February Sales.
 Although we may vary the number of columns later on if that is needed.

 The COUNTA function in Excel can count cells with certain criteria like containing logical values, texts, numbers, etc. Let us see how to use this function to count only cells that are not blank.